That’s how many things I had put into my electronic task-management system to do.

 I looked at my 167-item list and uttered the three greatest theological words in the English language: “This is stupid.”

-I deleted Wunderlist, abandoned the GTD process of task-management, and never looked back.
+I deleted my program, abandoned the GTD process of task-management, and never looked back.

 What was the problem?